miguelxosorio/weather-dashboard/README.md

 1. Mock up HTML to see layout ✅
 2. Insert weather API ✅
 3. js ⭕
+- Capturing the Textbox value
     - capture value in <input>
     - try to make something submittable
     - place input text into URL to query for the data on the city
+- making the data populate on the placeholders
+    - use correct API for UV-index
+    - use correct API for 5 day forecast
+    - make weather images populate on the placeholders
+- set up local storage
+    - after searching, cities should append